Eldoir/Array2DEditor/README.md

 ## Getting Started

 For a quick import into an existing project, just get the [UnityPackage](Array2DEditorPackage.unitypackage).
+It also contains some examples.

-The `Array2DEditor` folder on this repo is an empty project with only the plugin imported and some examples! 🙂
+The `Array2DEditor` folder on this repo is an empty project with only the plugin imported! 🙂

 To get started:
 - Just use the types defined by `Array2DEditor`, such as `Array2DInt`, `Array2DBool`, `Array2DString`...